mindis/snowplow.github.com/_posts/2013-08-12-towards-universal-event-analytics-building-an-event-grammar.md

 ---
 layout: blog-post
-shortenedlink: Towards universal event analytics: building an event grammar
+shortenedlink: Towards universal event analytics - building an event grammar
-title: Towards universal event analytics: building an event grammar
+title: Towards universal event analytics - building an event grammar
 tags: event analytics grammar model
 author: Alex
 category: Inside the Plow
 ---

-As we outgrow our "fat table" structure for Snowplow events in Redshift, we have been spending more time thinking about how we should be modelling digital events in Snowplow in the most universal, flexible and future-proof way possible.
+As we outgrow our "fat table" structure for Snowplow events in Redshift, we have been spending more time thinking about how we can model digital events in Snowplow in the most universal, flexible and future-proof way possible.

 When we blogged about [building out the Snowplow event model] [event-model-post] earlier this year, a comment left on that post by [Loïc Dias Da Silva] [loic] made us realize that we were missing an even more fundamental point: defining a Snowplow event **grammar** to underpin our Snowplow event dictionary.
 Here is part of Loïc's excellent comment - although I would encourage you to read it in full [on the blog post] [event-model-post]: